AI Reuse Rights Need Usage Signals: The CCC Higher Education Lesson

 A compliance record may show that an institution had permission to use licensed content in internal AI systems.

-A contribution signal would show which article, chapter, journal, or source actually shaped an AI-generated answer.
+A contribution signal would show which article, chapter, journal, book section or source actually shaped an AI-generated answer or workflow.

 One proves authorization.